eth-protocol-fellows/cohort-five/projects/eip-7732-implementation-in-nimbus.md

 ## Specification

-This specification involves decoupling the execution from consensus and the notion of splitting the slot into 2 parts All major changes will be happening in the Consesnus client as follows:
+This specification involves decoupling the execution from consensus and the notion of splitting the slot into 2 parts All major changes will be happening in the Consesnus client.
 - Beacon changes specs: Add new staked consensus participants called Staked Builders and new honest validators duties called payload timeliness attestations.
 - Fork choice specs: Modification of the fork choice for ePBS upgrade
 - P2P specs: Modification of Consensus layer network specifications for p2p